 I want to share with you a simple but really effective tool I use myself which I also teach my clients.
 It's really helpful in creating empathy and putting us in a place of reserving judgment.
 In other words, it helps us stay in control what's going on for us emotionally without turning into tantruming toddlers ourselves.

-It's just three words - just like me - and a curious observation of what's going with who I'm with, noticing the ways that they are just like meas opposed to separating from them, noticing how different they are from me and standing in a place of judgment (which never ends well).
+It's just three words - just like me - and a curious observation of what's going with who I'm with, noticing the ways that they are just like me, as opposed to separating from them, noticing how different they are from me and standing in a place of judgment (which never ends well).

 Here’s how it looks: